vincentvankrunkelsven/test-teach-editor/chapter1.md

 *** =video_link
 //player.vimeo.com/video/154783078

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1
 ## A really bad movie testing
-test
 Have a look at the plot that showed up in the viewer to the right.
 Which type of movie has the worst rating assigned to it?

 *** =instructions